jmbl1685/github-chat/README.md

 #### Challenge

-- Exchange the logic to a backend (Look at the services)
+- Exchange the logic to your own backend (php, nodejs, python, c#...) or using Firebase Functions (Look at the services).
-- Improve functionality
+- Improve functionality.

 ## Getting started

-./src/environments/environment.ts
+- ./src/environments/environment.ts
-./src/environments/environment.prod.ts
+- ./src/environments/environment.prod.ts

 Change this values to your personal credentials